david-hurley/avalanche-canada-data-analysis/README.md

 5. Install dependencies by executing `pip install -r requirements.txt` in a command prompt

 ## Scraping Avalanche Canada Data
 Code to scrape and save historical Avalanche Canada danger ratings for day of and 1- and 2-day out conditions for any forecast region and date range.
 Raw data is saved to `data/raw`.
+Scraping is performed with Python and Selenium.

 #### Test Scrape
 Scraping involves launching a web browser, in this case Firefox, and extracting information from a desired page path.
 Sometimes the page path can change or break so it's a good idea to test the scraping code prior to use.